Here’s Why XPO Logistics, Inc. (XPO) Is A Stock To Set Your Sights On

-On Wednesday, shares of XPO Logistics, Inc. (NYSE:XPO) marked $83.03 per share versus a previous $85.64 closing price.
-With having a -3.05% loss, an insight into the fundamental values of XPO Logistics, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-XPO showed a rise of 4.18% within its YTD performance, with highs and lows between $45.73 – $100.18 during the period of 52 weeks, compared to the simple moving average of 13.66% in the period of the last 200 days.
+On Wednesday, shares of XPO Logistics, Inc. (NYSE:XPO) marked $74.66 per share versus a previous $71.41 closing price.
+With having a 4.55% gain, an insight into the fundamental values of XPO Logistics, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+XPO showed a fall of -6.32% within its YTD performance, with highs and lows between $45.73 – $100.18 during the period of 52 weeks, compared to the simple moving average of 1.60% in the period of the last 200 days.

 The Benchmark Company equity researchers changed the status of XPO Logistics, Inc. (NYSE: XPO) shares to a “Buy” rating in the report published on February 18th, 2020.
 Other analysts, including Barclays, also published their reports on XPO shares.
 Barclays repeated the rating from the previous report, marking XPO under “Equal Weight” rating, in the report published on January 27th, 2020.
 Additionally, XPO shares got another “Neutral” rating from BofA/Merrill, setting a target price of $87 on the company’s shares, according to the report published in October 30th, 2019.
 On August 5th, 2019, Loop Capital Downgrade an Hold rating and increased its price target from $65 to $70.
 On the other hand, Cowen Reiterated the “Outperform” rating for XPO shares, as published in the report on August 2nd, 2019.
 BofA/Merrill seems to be going bullish on the price of XPO shares, based on the price prediction for XPO, indicating that the shares will jump from $70 to $76, giving the shares “Buy” rating based on their report from August 2nd, 2019.
 Another “Neutral” rating came from Goldman, providing a prediction for $76 price target according to the report published in July 10th, 2019.